Watershed Studies Institute (WSI) - News Archive

 The Watershed Studies Institute would like to extend warm congratulations to Dr. Bommanna Loganathan, Department of Chemistry and WSI, winner of the 2010

-The Outstanding Service Learning Mentor Award is given annually by the MSU Center for Service Learning and Civic Engagement for going above and beyond in the effort of contributing to the integration of community or public service into the curriculum.
+The Outstanding Service Learning Mentor Award is given annually by the Murray State Center for Service Learning and Civic Engagement for going above and beyond in the effort of contributing to the integration of community or public service into the curriculum.
 Finally, the Presidential Research Fellowship is awarded by Murray's Committee on Institutional Studies and Research in recognition of Dr. Loganathan's research accomplishments.
 Dr. Loganathan will use the fellowship to complete an edited book on Environmental Chemistry.